MANGO: A Global Single-Date Paired Dataset for Mangrove Segmentation: Introduction

+However, the progress of deep learning approaches has been constrained by how training data have been constructed.
+Early efforts relied on manual visual interpretation over single sites~\cite{guo2021menet, fu2025tccfnet}, which proved costly and regionally bounded.
+Recent works have increasingly turned to Global Mangrove Watch (GMW)~\cite{bunting2022gmw3} as a reference label, which together with HGMF~\cite{jia2023global10m} has emerged as a de facto standard for global mangrove extent.
+MagSet-2~\cite{de2024deep} represents the first global attempt to directly use GMW as supervision, but it relies on temporal composites and a random split that overlooks spatial autocorrelation across nearby sites~\cite{ploton2020spatial}.
+Such composites blur acquisitions into a synthetic image that does not faithfully represent any real observation, and they mismatch operational monitoring, which is performed on single-date acquisitions.

+This trajectory reveals an unresolved problem: GMW provides only annual labels, while supervised segmentation requires single-date imagery aligned with these labels.
+Prior works have circumvented this mismatch through manual curation, regional restriction, or temporal compositing, leaving open how to automatically pair an annual label with the most representative single-date observation.
+We define this as the ``temporal pairing gap.''

 To bridge this gap, we introduce MANGO, a large-scale global dataset comprising 42,703 curated image-mask pairs across 124 countries.
-MANGO is constructed through a two-stage pipeline: data collection via Google Earth Engine \cite{gorelick2017gee}, followed by an adaptive selection process using a target detection-driven approach to identify the most representative single-date imagery for each site.
-Furthermore, we establish a standardized benchmark evaluated under a country-disjoint split protocol to ensure geographic generalization across diverse coastal contexts.
-We evaluate various architectures, including CNN-based models \cite{zhou2018unetplusplus, fan2020manet, li2018pan} and Transformer-based models \cite{xie2021segformer, lin2017fpn, ranftl2021dpt, xiao2018upernet}, to demonstrate the impact of our quality-driven selection strategy.
+MANGO is constructed through a two-stage pipeline: data collection via Google Earth Engine~\cite{gorelick2017gee}, followed by a general selection framework that automatically identifies the most representative single-date acquisition for each site by ranking candidates with a class-separability criterion.
+Furthermore, we establish a standardized benchmark under a country-disjoint split, where no country appears in both training and test sets, ensuring rigorous evaluation of geographic generalization.
+We evaluate various architectures, including CNN-based models~\cite{zhou2018unetplusplus, fan2020manet, li2018pan} and Transformer-based models~\cite{xie2021segformer, lin2017fpn, ranftl2021dpt, xiao2018upernet} under this protocol.
+A summary comparison with existing mangrove datasets is provided in Table~\ref{tab:comparison}.
 The primary contributions are as follows:

-\begin{itemize} \item \textbf{MANGO Dataset}: A global, large-scale mangrove segmentation dataset with 42,703 paired Sentinel-2 L2A images and GMW labels. \item \textbf{Temporal Pairing Gap}: We resolve the temporal pairing gap by selecting, for each scene, the Sentinel-2 L2A image that best matches the GMW label using scene-adaptive target detector. \item \textbf{Benchmark}: We benchmark diverse segmentation backbones under a country-disjoint split for global generalization. \end{itemize}
+\begin{itemize} \item \textbf{MANGO Dataset}: A public, global, large-scale mangrove segmentation dataset with 42,703 single-date Sentinel-2 L2A images paired with GMW labels, covering 124 countries. \item \textbf{Pairing Framework}: A general framework that resolves the temporal pairing gap by automating the alignment of annual labels with single-date observations, supporting multiple interchangeable selection criteria. \item \textbf{Benchmark}: A country-disjoint benchmark evaluating diverse segmentation backbones, with selection-criterion ablation establishing principled scene selection over naive baselines. \end{itemize}